-Face-to ‑face contact courses are the core of U3A but here are some quite powerful and flexible ways of getting a course message across using online resources of this website and by using video meetings.
-I am happy to work with interested tutors by phone and email to work out ways of achieving some course outcomes with online tools.
+Face-to ‑face contact courses are the core of U3A but here are some quite powerful and flexible ways of getting a course message across using the online resources of this website and by using video meetings.
+I am happy to work with interested tutors by phone, email and Zoom to tutor people.
 You don’t need high level computer skills.
 Tutors can manage their own web page on this site and display a wide range of resources.

 Contact: email@example.com ph 0427282748

-Video Conference software is idea for online learning.
+Video meeting is idea for online learning.
 Skype is a longstanding player and Zoom is now dominating, with Microsoft Teams an important competitor.
 Group video discussions take place outside this website.
 This medium is under huge use by business, families and education during the coronavirus shutdown.
 Many members are familiar with this communication which is very natural and allows some good use of visual information.
 These video classes can be supported by resources provided on this website.

 Want to discuss some options?
 Contact John Travers at 0427282748 or firstname.lastname@example.org